Meet our team

 Focusing on helping individuals, couples, and families navigate some of life’s most difficult setbacks, Lindsey journeys alongside each client to find a place of hope and healing.
 Lindsey’s extensive experience in play therapy and trauma-focused cognitive behavioral therapy, specifically for sexual abuse, allow her to stand by each client to allow space for growth and resilience in the face of trying circumstances.

 Lindsey received her PhD in Couple, Marriage, and Family Therapy from Texas Tech University and her Master’s degree in Marriage and Family Therapy from Abilene Christian University.
 She earned her Bachelor of Science in Psychology from Texas A&M University.
-Lindsey is licensed in the State of Texas as a Marriage and Family Therapist.
+Lindsey is licensed in the State of Texas as a Marriage and Family Therapist Supervisor.

 Brooke is committed to walk alongside each client in the journey through self-discovery and healing.
 Brooke works to create a safe space that fosters trust, open communication, and understanding so that her clients can discover what a life worth living looks like for each unique individual.